Transfer a business as a going concern (VAT Notice 700/9)

 This statement of practice about nominee buyers acquiring legal title is optional and may only be applied by persons transferring an interest in land to a person who’s a nominee for a named beneficial owner.
 The option is not available if the nominee is acting for an undisclosed beneficial owner.

-Where the legal title in land is to be held by a nominee for a named beneficial owner, HMRC will, for the purpose of establishing the transfer of a property letting business as a going concern, from 1 June 1996, consider the named beneficial owner of the land and not the nominee acquiring legal title to be the transferee.
+Where the legal title in land is to be held by a nominee for a named beneficial owner, HMRC will, for the purpose of establishing the transfer of a property letting business as a going concern, consider the named beneficial owner of the land and not the nominee acquiring legal title to be the buyer.

 The new optional practice allows a person transferring an interest in land to a nominee for a named beneficial owner, with the agreement of that nominee and beneficial owner, to treat the named beneficial owner as the transferee for the purposes of establishing whether there has been a transfer of a going concern.
-This Business Brief contains an example format that the parties can use to record agreement if they so wish.
+Paragraph 8.2 contains an example you can use to record the agreement.

 Persons transferring an interest in land to a person who’s a nominee for a named beneficial owner will be expected to check the VAT registration and where necessary the VAT elections made by the beneficial owner.

-The option does not need to apply to transactions where the nominee is the transferor of the legal title.
-In these cases, Paragraph 8 of Schedule 10 to the VAT Act 1994 deems the beneficial owner to be the transferor.
+The option does not need to apply to transactions where the nominee is the seller of the legal title.
+In these cases the beneficial owner will be treated as the seller.

-The principles, which are based upon English land law, may also be applied to similar transactions in Scotland and Northern Ireland as necessary.
+These principles are based upon English land law but can also be applied to similar transactions in the rest of the UK as necessary.

-The following Notice of Agreement is optional and other clear written evidence of agreement will be accepted by HMRC.
-The transferor, transferee beneficial owner and nominee should each retain a copy of any written evidence.
+The following notice of agreement is optional and other clear written evidence of agreement will be accepted by HMRC.
+The seller, buyer, beneficial owner and nominee should each retain a copy of any written evidence.